Fluctuz/indigo/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>My name is Timon Dohnke and I am attending the 12th grade of a grammar school near Hamburg, Germany.
+<p>My name is Timon Dohnke and I study Computer Science.
 At the age of 14 I started programming Android apps in Java.</p>

 <p>With the learned knowledge I developed an Android App, which informs me in case of a canceled lesson at my school.
 Furthermore I programmed a small screen for the Raspberry Pi 3 in Python, which is linked to different Apis (e.g. Spotify, Todoist, Toggl, Weather).
 I also added radio station support to the open source music player "Clay" and continue to work on other open source projects.</p>